Updated November 6, 2020.

 Remember, non-medical masks or face coverings should:

-✅ be made of at least 2 layers of tightly woven material fabric (such as cotton or linen)
+✅ be made of at least 2 layers of tightly woven material fabric (such as cotton or linen), three layers with a filter layer is better.

 ✅ be large enough to completely and comfortably cover the nose and mouth without gaping